davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   Clear the console, the textual output box at the bottom.

 Save
-  Save all settings specified in the GUI to the currently active settings file.
+  Save all settings specified in the GUI to the currently active settings file, as is shown on the last line of the console in the figure of the GUI window.

 Save As
   Save the settings specified in the GUI to a file.
 This file becomes the